yiisoft/docs/guide/en/runtime/logging.md

 Timestamp [IP address][User ID][Session ID][Severity Level][Category] Message Text
 ```

-You may customize this format by calling `setPrefix()` method which takes a PHP callable
+You may customize this format by calling `setPrefix()` method, which takes a PHP callable
 returning a customized message prefix.
 For example, the following code configures a log target to prefix each
 log message with the current user ID (IP address and Session ID are removed for privacy reasons).